Slide 1

 Slide 14

-Survival patterns by gender, AI/AN
+Survival patterns by sex, AI/AN

-Survival Curves by Gender for AI/AN and N H W, Oregon.
+Survival Curves by Sex for AI/AN and N H W, Oregon.
 Shows lines for male and female AI/AN and male and female N H W tracking closely until about age 20, then diverging with AI/AN lower than N H W; and males lower than females.
 At 75 years, female AI/AN are 13 percentage points lower than female N H W; and male AI/AN are 8 percentage points lower than male N H W.

 Discussion